opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 ```

 The view is then associated to a data source and an entity.
 It will create a div into the `videoViewDivId`.
-The css passed as argument will be use by the inner hidden created div of the view.
+The css passed as argument will be used by the inner hidden created div of the view.
 The `cssSelected` properties
 correspond to a css which is applied when you click onto your view.
 For example, you can decide to highlight the border
 of your div with large width.